yuanqing/git-cheatsheet/README.md

 # Sync with the remote branch, and merge it into the current local branch
 $ git pull

-# Sync with a remote branch, discarding changes to all files in the current local branch
-$ git fetch --all
-$ git reset --hard origin/master
 ```

 ### Staging